 If you need assistance selecting the best wind sensor, tower, telecommunications, and datalogger combination, please contact us.
 We'd be happy to answer your questions and provide the most cost-effective solution for your needs.

-If you would like to view your options for wind speed sensors, please visit our sensor pages, or contact one of our applications engineers.
+If you would like to view your options for wind speed sensors, please visit our sensor pages or contact us.